 Considering the examples of traditional quilt designs and their meanings, Phyllis will guide participants in creating their own freedom quilt design with cut paper or cloth using basic geometric shapes that convey a message.
 She will ask participants to communicate with a family member, or neighbor with their designs, and relate the activity to their present life in Buffalo.
 For example, how can a design show a loved one that danger is near, or where to go for safety?

 Once completed, participants can choose to add their story cloth square to a large, community installation that will hang in the Canalside pavilion.
 Growing throughout the summer, this collaborative quilt will embody the stories of our community, both past and present.

 VISIT THE ARTWORK

-The Story Quilt will be on Display in the Immediate Care Tent by the Replica Canals on a daily basis through the end of July for all to enjoy and learn.
+The Story Quilt will be on Display in the WNY Immediate Care Summer Pavilion by the Replica Canals on a daily basis through the end of July for all to enjoy and learn.